firedancer-io/firedancer/book/guide/tuning.md

     verify_tile_count = 4
     bank_tile_count = 2
     shred_tile_count = 2
-    solana_labs_affinity = "17-31"
+    agave_affinity = "17-31"
 ```

 This takes 1 core from the `quic` tile and another from the `verify`
-tile gives them both to the solana labs threads (where the replay stage
+tile gives them both to the agave threads (where the replay stage
 runs).

 ## QUIC